 Anyone can run afoul of illegal insider trading.
 With information passed along from person to person, the SEC can trace back to those who originally shared the details.

 - If you aren’t sure if you’re conducting insider trading or just informed investing, consider speaking to a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 - It’s normal to want your money to work hard for you, especially in the stock market.
 You may want to learn every detail about every investment so you can maximize your earning power.
 But not every stock or security is right for you, nor do you need to take advantage of every new trend that comes your way.
 Before you jump onto something, review company history, breaking news and price points.
 What reason do you have for investing in it now?
 If you don’t have a solid answer, you may want to take a few steps back and reconsider your move.